-Madeline is a proud Pittsburgher and Torontonian with training in mathematical and computational biology, particularly the ecology and evolution of malaria.
-Madeline’s current research interests focus on developing our quantitative understanding of basic biological processes that underly within-host infection dynamics.
-She is working towards a new approach for developing compact, predictive models of within-host infection dynamics that incorporates time series from infected animals and machine learning methods for model discovery.
-Such an approach will not only provide interpretable models of within-host dynamics but will also help design more efficient and informative experiments.
-Broadly, Madeline enjoys learning and implementing new mathematical and computational methods, and she sees machine learning as an exciting new area for skill development.
-For her ideal dinner party, Madeline would invite Kurt Vonnegut, Stanley Kubrick and Jeff Lynne.
+Madeline was a proud Pittsburgher and Torontonian with training in mathematical and computational biology, particularly the ecology and evolution of malaria.
+Madeline’s research interests focused on developing our quantitative understanding of basic biological processes that underlay within-host infection dynamics.
+She was working toward a new approach for developing compact, predictive models of within-host infection dynamics that incorporated time series from infected animals and machine learning methods for model discovery.
+Such an approach not only provided interpretable models of within-host dynamics but also helped design more efficient and informative experiments.
+Broadly, Madeline enjoyed learning and implementing new mathematical and computational methods, and she saw machine learning as an exciting new area for skill development.
+For her ideal dinner party, Madeline would have invited Kurt Vonnegut, Stanley Kubrick, and Jeff Lynne.

 - Science Mentor: Aaron A. King, Ecology and Evolutionary Biology; Mathematics, LSA